 With the closure of Toys R Us and its affiliate brand Babies R Us, the retail landscape for infant and child products is undergoing a shift that could allow for other retail giants like Target and Amazon to move in and dominate or it could be a call to action for smaller specialty retailers to get into the game.
-It’s a time of opportunity for brands to move into the USD 74.86 billion space that is no longer dominated by an iconic giraffe.
-And growth for the global baby products market is expected to hit USD 16.78 billion by 2026.
+It’s a time of opportunity for brands to move into the US market for toys and baby care products now that the iconic giraffe is no longer leading the pack.

 Recently, Walmart, not known for being a player in the juvenile products retail market, introduced a highly personalized baby registry for expectant parents.
 The registry is online, and the company has added mobile enhancements within the Walmart app.
 Parents use a cute chatbot called “Hoo the Owl” who leads them through questions on gender, due date, and product favorites and then populates the registry with items based on their preferences.
 Gift givers can access the registry through the app as well, to shop for items, scan receipts when an item is purchased, and check store availability.